Head Injury (cont.)

 - bleeding from the ear canal, or

-- CSF leaking from the ear or nose.
+- cerebrospinal fluid leaking from the ear or nose.

-If the neck is not injured, the exam may include evaluation of muscle tone and strength of the arms and legs; sensation in the extremities including light touch, pain, and vibration; coordination; and walking.
+The exam may include evaluation of muscle tone and strength of the arms and legs; sensation in the extremities (including light touch, pain, and vibration); and if the neck is determined not to be injured, the patient's ability to walk may be assessed.

 Depending upon the findings of the physical examination, a CT scan may be needed to look for bleeding in the brain.